 Referral marketing is one of the most effective marketing tactics you can implement.
 It promotes a win-win situation.

-You get free marketing for your business, a customer gets social validation (or a reward) for spreading the good word about your products or services, and their friend gets a recommendation from a trustworthy source.
+You get free marketing for your business.
+A customer gets social validation (or a reward) to spread the good word about your products or services, and their friend gets a recommendation from a trustworthy source.